 The foundation has been fantastic for our family, I think it’s a vital foundation that is doing fantastic work not only for children, also for parents to listen to how their children feel, listening to my son talking was an eye opener but also very humbling to hear his years of these concerns all to himself.
 Thank you for unlocking his fears and making him understand he’s not alone, your help is and always will be appreciated.
 I hope the foundation can continue to help the children of bereaved families throughout South Cumbria as I find this a very important part of helping the young understand their loss and how time and talking can help them.

-My world fell apart when my son died through cot death
+My world fell apart through cot death

 Almost ten years ago my life was irrevocably altered by the sudden death of my son through cot death.
 I had uprooted my home and given up my career in order to give my first child the very best upbringing I could.
 To lose him was utterly devastating to me and my family and I cannot describe how much his death rocked the very foundations of my entire life and beliefs.